Ontario Highway 7: Eastern segment

 The eastern segment of Highway 7 runs from Donald Cousens Parkway (York Regional Road 48) in Markham to Highway 417 in Ottawa, a length of 381.6 km.
 Between Brooklin and north of Sunderland, Highway 7 assumes a north–south routing and is concurrent with Highway 12.
 The section from Sunderland to the eastern terminus of the highway is designated as part of the Central Ontario Route of the Trans-Canada Highway.

-Travelling east from Donald Cousens Parkway, Highway 7 exits the urbanized portion of Markham and enters the Greenbelt, a large tract of land north of the GTA restricted from development.
+Travelling east from Donald Cousens Parkway, Highway 7 exits the urbanized portion of Markham and the GTA and enters the Greenbelt, a large tract of land north of the GTA restricted from development.
 It curves north at the community of Locust Hill along an alignment that eliminated a jog, then curves back to the east as it crosses into Durham Region.
 It travels north of and parallel to Highway 407 to Brougham, curving to cross the former eastern terminus of the freeway near Brock Road (Durham Regional Road 1).
 East of the Highway 407 overpass, Highway 7 widens to four lanes and curves around the community of Greenwood and the hill that it stands on.
 The route crosses the northern end of Pickering, entering Whitby at Lakeridge Road (Durham Regional Road 23).
 Between Lakeridge Road and Highway 12, the route was rebuilt for the new Highway 407E and West Durham Link, with an overpass constructed at Cochrane Road.
 East of that, the route enters Brooklin and meets Highway 12.

-Highway 7 and Highway 12 travel north concurrently from Brooklin through Durham Region to Sunderland, with Highway 7 eventually departing to the east and entering the City of Kawartha Lakes.
+Highway 7 and Highway 12 travel north concurrently from Brooklin through Durham Region to Sunderland, with Highway 7 eventually departing to the east, officially leaving the Greater Toronto Area and entering the City of Kawartha Lakes.
 Despite its name, the highway passes through a mostly-rural landscape in Kawartha Lakes, bypassing south of Lindsay in the middle of the "city" along a brief concurrency with Highway 35.
 East of Lindsay, the route meanders southeast towards Peterborough, encountering the divided freeway Highway 115 southwest of the city.
 The two routes travel east concurrently along the southern edge of the city.
 Highway 115 and the divided freeway end at Lansdowne Street, onto which Highway 7 turns.